cranksters/playdate-reverse-engineering/server/api.md

 ### GET /device/register/:serialNumber/complete

 Returns a JSON with the device's registered status, access token, and serial number.
+Access token will only be available on the first request to this endpoint after registering the device.

 ### GET /firmware